-The basic discovery moment came from thinking deeply about musical tones which they extrapolated to the proposition that numbers and mathematics are a fundamental fabric of the universe.
+1.1.
+A LITTLE BIT OF THE PRESOCRATIC GREEKS which they extrapolated to the proposition that numbers and mathematics are a fundamental fabric of the universe.
 Although they were not in competition with the Ionians, reliance only on a substance-based first principle wasn't sufficient for them.
-Not given the discoveries that they believed they'd made about mathematics and the world:

-"All things have form, all things are form; and all forms can be defined by numbers."
-Pythagoras

-"The Pythagorean ... having been brought up in the study of mathematics, thought that things are numbers ... and that the whole cosmos is a scale and a number."
-Aristotle Metaphysics

-1.1.2.1 The Most Durable Discovery in History
+Rather they believed that their discoveries in mathematics revealed something fundamental about the world: "All things have form, all things are form; and all forms can be defined by numbers."
+Pythagoras "The Pythagorean ... having been brought up in the study of mathematics, thought that things are numbers ... and that the whole cosmos is a scale and a number."
+Aristotle Metaphysics 1.1.2.1 The Most Durable Discovery in History GREEK RESEARCH PROGRAM #2:

-GREEK RESEARCH PROGRAM #2: Pythagoras ushers in the second Greek Research Program, that the world is mathematical.
+Pythagoras ushers in the second Greek Research Program, that the world is mathematical.
 Or even that the world is mathematics.

+484 485

+487

+488

+490

+491

+493

+494

+496

+497

+499

+500

+478

+479

+480

+482

 Pythagoras left no writings, but stories/fables/tales reported by dozens of others abound.
-He claimed (or it was claimed for him) to have discovered integer relationships among the strings of a lyre and the pleasant chords it could make.
+He claimed (or it was claimed for him) to have discovered integer relationships among the strings of a lyre8 and the pleasant chords it could make.
 The lyre was probably a 7-string variety although he reportedly built a one-stringed tool ("kanon" or "monochord") to study its behavior (although that story is disputed).
 A quick taste of what the Pythagoreans left for us (and for Plato!):

-When you pluck a string, clamped at the ends, you cause the string to vibrate with a fundamental frequency related to the length (and tension-think, a guitar).
+When you pluck a string, clamped at the ends, you cause the string to vibrate with a fundamental frequency related to its length (and tension-think, a guitar).
 Call that the "ground note."
 (A Pythagorean scale is different from how a piano is tuned, but I'll use piano as my analogy.)
-A piano's middle C is a natural ground note and has a frequency of 261 Hertz (Hz, cycles per second).
+A piano's middle C is a natural ground note and has a frequency of 261 Hertz (Hz, are the units for "cycles per second," the number of repeated ups and downs of a wave).
 Pressing the lyre string at a half-way point and then plucking one of the two halves will cause the ground note to be repeated, but an octave higher.
 (On the piano, C above middle C is a frequency of 522 Hz, twice 261 Hz.)
-Pressing a lyre string at 2/3 of the length and plucking the long remaining string, causes the fifth above the ground to sound (for the ground of middle C, that would be G, or 392 Hz, 3/2 of middle C's frequency) and pressing 3/4 of the length, a fourth above that (A above middle C at 348 Hz, 4/3 times that of middle C's frequency).
+Pressing a lyre string at 2/3 of the length and plucking the long remaining string, causes the fifth above the ground to sound (for the ground of middle C, that would be G, or 392 Hz, 3/2 of middle C's frequency) and pressing